akshayrdeodhar/akshayrdeodhar.github.io/about.markdown

 ## 2023- Back to Georgia Tech

 In Spring 2023, I'll be returning as a teaching assistant for CS 6210.
-Besides that, I'm going to take two math-y courses- Parallelizing Compilers and Graduate Algorithms, and the last semester of my education.
+Besides that, I'm taking two math-y courses- Parallelizing Compilers and Graduate Algorithms, learning a bit of Microeconomics, and am enjoying the (most probably) last semester of my education.

 ## 2022- Georgia Tech, Nvidia, and an AI chip startup